Asduveneck/GetYoked/Project_Resources/git_resources.md

 ```

   * `-D`is forced.
 It'll force a delete.
 It's riskier.
-  * `-d` won't let you delete until you merge the changes over.
+  * `-d` won't let you delete until you merge the changes over. g